-- methods Map of functions to the endpoint on which it will run - funcx_client Authenticated FuncX client - queues Queues used to communicate with thinker - timeout Timeout for requests from the task queue - batch_size Maximum number of task request to receive before submitting perform_callback(future: Future, result: Result, topic: str)
+- methods Map of functions to the endpoint on which it will run - funcx_client Authenticated Globus Compute client - queues Queues used to communicate with thinker - timeout Timeout for requests from the task queue - batch_size Maximum number of task request to receive before submitting perform_callback(future: Future, result: Result, topic: str)

 Send a completed result back to queue.
-Used as a callback for complete tasks colmena.task_server.base class colmena.task_server.base.BaseTaskServer(queues: ColmenaQueues, method_names:
+Used as a callback for complete tasks colmena.task_server.local class colmena.task_server.local.LocalTaskServer(queues: ColmenaQueues, methods:

-- future Future created by FuncX
+- future Future for a task

 - result Initial result object.
 Used if the future throws an exception

 - topic Topic used to send back to the user